Airhead model differences over the years (with a wee bit of information on prior models)

-The internals of the wheels of the /2 era bikes are very similar in basic design to the /5 and even into /6 airheads, but the /2 era bikes had beefy larger diameter axles and frames that flexed much less...all of this was because they were DESIGNED for sidecar use.
+The internals of the wheels of the /2 era bikes are very similar in basic design to the /5 and even into /6 airheads, but the /2 era bikes had beefy larger diameter axles and frames that flexed much less...all of this was because the motorcycles were DESIGNED for sidecar use.
 The /2 era ended BMW's practice of "sidecar fittings as standard".
 This was made doubly so with the abandonment of the adjustable trail Earles leading link fork...which had been an option, or standard, depending on the model and ordering by the dealer.
-The use of the separate rear frame causes minor problems when fitting a sidecar to a /5 and later Airhead.
-The earliest Airheads, like the /5, had a thinner front axle diameter than later Airheads; and some bending had been seen under severe conditions, hence the factory change from 14 to 17 mm.
+The use of the separate rear frame on the /5 and later (most models) causes problems, not nasty ones though, when fitting a sidecar to a /5 and later Airhead.
+The /5 Airheads had a thinner front axle diameter than later Airheads (14 mm versus 17 mm); and some bending had been seen under severe conditions, hence the factory change from 14 to 17 mm.
+This was easily accomplished by BMW by simply changing the internal spacers of the wheels, and the hole size in the fork lower legs.
 The /2 era bikes steering heads had ball bearings, which were NOT as good as the /5 and later tapered bearings.
 Luckily, /2 era steering head bearings can be relatively easily changed to the later tapered roller bearing design.
-Higher capacity alternator conversions are available, as well as many other items for the Airheads....and some for the /2 era bikes too.
+The /5 came with a 180 watt alternator.
+Later higher capacity alternator conversions are relatively simple and easy to install.

 The /2 series ended the use of the very nice looking early type turn signal housings.